weaveworks-guides/weave-net-legacy/weave-cloud-microservices/trouble-shooting-dashboard.md

 ###Create two Ubuntu Instances in Digital Ocean

-Next you'll move over to Digital Ocean and create two Ubuntu droplets Both machines should run Ubuntu 16.04 with 1GB or more of RAM per machine (any less will leave little room for your apps).
+Next you'll move over to Digital Ocean and create two Ubuntu droplets Both machines should run Ubuntu 16.04 with 4GB or more of RAM per machine.

 This example uses Digital Ocean, but you can just as easily create these two instances in AWS or on whoever your favourite cloud provider is.